Culture of Spain: Nationalisms and regionalisms

 A strong sense of national identity exists in many autonomous communities.
 These communities—even those that least identify themselves as Spanish—have contributed greatly to many aspects of mainstream Spanish culture.

 Most notably, the Basque Country and Catalonia have widespread nationalist sentiment.
 Many Basque and Catalan nationalists demand statehood for their respective territories.
 Basque aspirations to statehood have been a cause of violence (notably by ETA), although most Basque nationalists (like virtually all Catalan nationalists) currently seek to fulfill their aspirations peacefully.

 There are also several communities where there is a mild sense of national identity (but a great sense of regional identity): Galicia, Andalusia, Asturias, Navarre (linked to Basque culture), Aragon, Balearic Islands and Valencia (the last two feeling attached to Catalan culture in different ways) each have their own version of nationalism, but generally with a smaller percentage of nationalists than in the Basque Country and Catalonia.

 There is some traction in the province of León pushing to separate from Castile and León, possibly together with the provinces of Zamora and Salamanca.

 Spain has a long history of tension between centralism and nationalism.
-The current organisation of the state into autonomous communities (similar to a federal organisation) under the Spanish Constitution of 1978 is intended as a way to incorporate these communities into the state.
+The current organisation of the state into autonomous communities (similar to a federal organization) under the Spanish Constitution of 1978 is intended as a way to incorporate these communities into the state.